Lucas Till: 2020s: MacGyver finale and critical success in film

 Till's portrayal of Bob Zellner (pictured) in Son of the South garnered critical acclaim.

 He renewed his contract in 2020 to continue his leading role in the fifth season of MacGyver.
 Till has said in interviews that he was the subject of verbal abuse and body shaming from the showrunner of MacGyver, Peter Lenkov.
 Till reported being suicidal in the first year of the filming of MacGyver due to Lenkov's abuse.
 Lenkov was later fired from CBS on July 7, 2020.

 Till played Bob Zellner, the grandson of a member of the Ku Klux Klan, who joins the civil rights movement in the United States in the film Son of the South, based on Zellner's autobiography The Wrong Side of Murder Creek.
 Written and directed by Barry Alexander Brown, the film received mixed reviews from critics, although Till's performance was widely praised.
 YouTube film critic Jackie K. Cooper praised his performance, saying Till "does a very good job".
 The New York Times and Variety also praised Till's performance.

 In March 2024, Till was cast as Garret Van Ness in the Netflix western series The Abandons, starring opposite Gillian Anderson and Nick Robinson.
 Filming began in Spring the same year, after being delayed due to the 2023 Hollywood labor disputes.

 Personal life

 Around 2017–2018, Till began dating actress Skyler Samuels.
 In March 2024, Samuels revealed that the two had since gotten married and were currently residing in Till's hometown of Atlanta, Georgia.
 In May 2024, Samuels announced that they had welcomed their first child earlier that year.
+Samuels's second pregnancy was announced in December 2025, and their second child was born in early 2026.